 - Priscilla

-If your child is ready to describe what they see, add describing words starting with P next, so the child can say more than just the object and action.
+If your child is ready to describe what they notice, add the next step from describing words starting with P. That is where P adjectives can grow your child’s sentences.